-In the New Year, become a CASA volunteer and help children in need find safe, permanent homes.
-Join us at one of our upcoming Community Awareness Sessions on Engagement (C.A.S.E.) for CASA.
+Please join us at one of our upcoming Community Awareness Sessions on Engagement (C.A.S.E.) for CASA:

-Come see audiovisual testimony from youth who have had an active child advocate in their lives during their time in foster care.
+Hear testimonies from youth who have had a CASA advocate in their lives during their time in foster care.
 As children, these young adults were positively affected by CASA.
 They will share the long-term impact of having a qualified, compassionate adult fight for and protect their rights.
-CASAs advocate for a child to be safe, to be treated with dignity and respect, and to learn and grow in the security of a loving family.
+CASA advocates for children to be safe, to be treated with dignity and respect, and to learn and grow in the security of a loving family.

 C.A.S.E. for CASA is free of charge and open to the public.
-RSVP is required due to limited seating.
-We know how important your time is and our program will not exceed 60 minutes.
+RSVP is required.
+Our program will not exceed 60 minutes.

 To reserve your seat, please contact CASA by calling (717) 208-3280 or emailing email@example.com.
 CASA of Lancaster County provides court appointed volunteer advocacy for abused and neglected children in the belief that every child deserves a safe, nurturing, and permanent home.